Public Space Protection Order - Dog Control

 (Sections 59, 60 and 61 Anti-social behaviour crime and policing act 2014).

-In exercise of its powers under section 59,60 and 61 of the Anti-social behaviour, Crime and Police Act 2014 ("the Act") Maidstone Borough Council hereby varies and extends the existing transition Public Spaces Protections Orders regarding Dog Controls.
+In exercise of its powers under sections 59, 60 and 61 of the Anti-social Behaviour, Crime and Policing Act 2014 ("the Act") Maidstone Borough Council hereby varies and extends the existing transitioned Public Spaces Protection Orders regarding Dog Controls.

 This order may be cited as the Maidstone Borough Council Public Spaces Protection Order - Dog Control.